(+ = in Holy Orders of the Anglican Church; * = part-time)

 The Desert Tradition and Pilgrimage Sessional Lecturer

 Richard LeSueur is the former Director of the Desert Program and Lecturer at St. George’s College, Jerusalem.
 He has experience leading over forty groups of clergy and laity through the biblical lands since 1983.
 He has served for twenty-nine years as an Anglican priest in Western and Central Canada.
-He is currently the Archdeacon of Bow Valley, Calgary and offers a specialized ministry of in-depth programs of discovery, learning and pilgrimage for students, laity and clergy through the biblical lands of Israel and the wilderness of Sinai.
+He offers a specialized ministry of in-depth programs of discovery, learning and pilgrimage for students, laity and clergy through the biblical lands of Israel and the wilderness of Sinai.

 B.Sc. , Ph.D.
 (Leeds, U.K.), M.Arch.
 (Harvard)